 In pregnant cats, hormonal changes might trigger some hair loss.
 Which usually isn’t permanent and may regrow.

-⚠️ Now one of the first concerning signs if you’ve got a cat losing hair is if you notice some patches of their fur thinner than the rest of their coat.
+One of the first concerning signs if you’ve got a cat losing hair is if you notice some patches of their fur thinner than the rest of their coat.
 Plus, if you’re observing your cat losing hair on top of other symptoms of sickness – that’s when it makes sense to drop by your local vet.
+These might include:

-All of which can signal that your poor cat’s struggling with an allergy, infection, or some other serious health condition.
-Because in adult cats, hair loss may also be likely because of:
+These can signal that your poor cat’s struggling with an allergy, infection, or some other serious health condition.

 A change in routine